ssteynfaardt/Responsive-Img/README.md

 Responsive-Img
 ==============

-Responsive Img is a jQuery plugin that changes an image's src attribute based on its container's width.
+Responsive Img is a jQuery plugin that changes an image's src attribute based the page width.

 The plugin requires only 2 files (10kb total uncompressed).